 We value the trust of our users and always rely on these principles while working with your data:

 - Purpose limitation.
 Spark uses your data only to provide you with amazing services and features.
 Also, the Spark team is using the anonymized analytics in order to create better experiences and to optimize the product.
-You can opt out of sharing anonymous analytics in the app settings.
 We don’t use your data for any other purposes.

 - Data minimization.
 We won’t ask for more data than is needed to provide you with the service.
 We always delete your data once it’s no longer necessary.

 - Honesty and transparency.
 We are always clear about what data we collect and why.

 - Security.
 We use the recommended industry practices to keep your data safe.